-- Type of list: This is a public blacklist.
+- Type of list: This is a public blocklist.

 - Listings occur: At the IP level.

-- Criteria for getting listed: The Cymru bogons blacklist has no listing criteria.
+- Criteria for getting listed: Therer is no listing criteria.
 The address space is well known, either being RFC-defined private IP address space or unused and unallocated IP address space.

-- Impact on deliverability: Minimal; legitimate senders will never see a listing at this blacklist.
+- Impact on deliverability: Minimal; legitimate senders will never be listed.

 - Regional impact: Unknown, not used by many mailbox providers.

 - Getting removed from this blocklist: Removal from the bogons list happens when the IPv4 or IPv6 address space, which is designated as not in use, is allocated by IANA and assigned to a RIR, which in turn allocates it to a mailbox provider or end user.